athento/athento-imaging/docs/manuals/lines_detection.md

 #lines_detection.py

-This script allows to perform several operations to implement line detection and some line operations in documents.
+This module allows to perform several operations to implement line detection and some line operations in documents.
 It is based on the Standard Hough Line Transform implemented on OpenCV.

-###Requirements

-Assuming you want to use this module, you must have installed:

-    - OpenCV
-    - numpy
-    - os

-If you only want to use this module instead of the Athento-Imaging whole package you should check the imports at the start of the module that you are interested in.

 ###Common arguments